Using Integrated Multivariate Statistical Approaches to Assess the Hydrochemistry of Surface Water Quality, Lake Taihu Basin, China

 Graphical methods such as bivariate plots and Piper Diagrams show the waters broadly change throughout the basin from calcium-magnesium-bicarbonate hydrochemical facies type water to mixed sodium-sulfate-chloride type waters.
 No halite sources occur in the basin so the addition of sodium, chloride and potentially sulfate in the major solute mix logically should be related to land use and potential contamination from it.

 Principle component analysis (PCA) of stream and lake water chemical compositions produced three principal components that explained 71% loading of the cumulative variance in the water quality.
 These three principal components reflect three major types water chemistry related to land use patterns.
 Agriculture land use is associated with greater concentrations of nutrients; urban areas are associated with high concentration of sodium, chloride, sulfate, fluoride and potassium, and western low hills and northern study areas largely show a calcium-magnesium-bicarbonate water type.
 Hierarchical cluster analysis produced results similar to that of the PCA analysis, clustering into agriculture, urban area, rural area and forestry areas, lake water and water at tributaries mouths.
 Broadly speaking, future remediation to reduce nutrient loadings to the lake or industrial contamination could now be focused on specific land use practices, readily identifiable using GIS.

 Mu, Xiangyu, "Using Integrated Multivariate Statistical Approaches to Assess the Hydrochemistry of Surface Water Quality, Lake Taihu Basin, China" (2012).
-Earth Sciences - Theses.
+Earth & Environmental Sciences - Theses.
 2.